CarloDiCastelnuovo/SC-exam/README.md

 ## 1. correct_df(df)
 The first function is a control function aimed to verify that the DataFrame is correctly organized, checking whether the first two columns contain or not positive integer values, which correspond to the positional index on the final matrices.

--df: the only argument it receives is the DataFrame to check.
+- df: the only argument it receives is the DataFrame to check.

 ## 2. get_close_points(df, x, y, radius=2)
 The aim of this function is to collect the points within a radius, whose length can be modified in its definition, for each pixel of the image.